abutaher11/Birthday-luck/README.md

 # Birthday-luck
- to check whether your is lucky
+ to check if your birthday is lucky